-Fursdon House, gardens and tea room are open to day visitors on specific afternoons between Easter Monday and the end of September.
-Group visits can be arranged at times outside these dates and coaches are welcome by arrangement.
+Fursdon House, gardens and tea room, near Exeter, Devon are open to day visitors on specific afternoons between Easter Monday and the end of September.
+Group visits can be arranged to this historic house at times outside these dates and coaches are welcome by arrangement.

 You will hear family anecdotes and be offered an insight into the life and times of the squires of the manor of Fursdon including tales of a ghost and a dragon!
 Our museum reflects this long history and some fine examples of 18th and 19th century family costumes are displayed.
 The fabrics and costumes on show are changed each year.

 Over the last 35 years we have developed, redesigned and extended the gardens at Fursdon so that we are now able to share them with visitors.
 There is a mix of formal and informal planting with lots of places to sit and enjoy the extensive views and appreciate the tranquility of the Devon countryside.